duanewood/cloudli/README.md

 Cloud firestore commands support various options for selecting documents.
 To support scalability, a [StructuredQuery](https://cloud.google.com/firestore/docs/reference/rest/v1/StructuredQuery) is used to select documents in batches.
 This approach does constrain document selection.
-For example, there is no direct way to perform a regular expression-like filtered query of document parths against firestore.
+For example, there is no direct way to perform a regular expression-like filtered query of document paths against firestore.
 However, several options are available to address most scenarios.
 For example, using a recursive selection from a starting collection path combined with a defined `collectionId` for a sub-collection allows for selection of sub-collections across a sub-tree in the database.